esr360/Kayzen-GS/README.md

 #### Block Columns

 Block Columns have no gutter (so the columns sit flush with each other) and are of equal height.
+To create a row of Block Columns, add the `block-row` class to your **row**:

 ```html
 <div class="row block-row">